Miracle Babies is fun and informative. Five episodes examine several endangered species and explain the programs underway to insure their survival.

 Miracle Babies: Baby Pandas

 In the first episode, Miracle Babies: Baby Pandas, the breeding programs dedicated to saving the pandas are fascinating.
 In the city of Chengdu, China, there is a program underway to help this cuddly species.
 The experts here are called on from all around the world to assist in panda reproduction.
-Pandas all around the globe are rented from China.
-Many zoos have been able to breed them. they're not an easy species to breed.
+Pandas all around the globe are rented from China, and many zoos have been able to breed them, but they are not an easy species to breed.

 Chengdu experts have brought them back from the edge of extinction.
 Baby pandas are helped along in special nurseries with special incubators.
-The relationship they've with their keepers is extraordinary.
+The relationship they have with their keepers is extraordinary.

 Also in this episode, the plight of the Indian Rhino is detailed as the pregnancy of one Rhino is followed – for her 16 months gestation.
 And in Brazil the Tamarin monkeys are having survival problems because the forest in which they live is slowly (and at times rapidly) being cut down to make way for human habitat.